Close Menu

 For tips on mindful snacking and reducing unconscious calorie intake, see nighttime habits that lower cortisol.

-5. Hidden Calories at Restaurants or TakeoutHidden calories in restaurant meals weight loss
+5. Hidden Calories at Restaurants or TakeoutHidden calories weight loss in restaurant meals weight loss

 Dining out can be a major source of hidden calories.
 Large portions, sauces, and fried foods contribute more calories than home-cooked meals.